Skip to content

 These systems typically run $100–197/month depending on setup.
 You need to capture one extra job per month to break even.
 Most service businesses capture 10–15 additional bookings in the first 90 days.

-If you want to run the full math for your call volume, I broke down the year-over-year cost of missed calls for electricians in a separate post.
+If you want the deeper year-over-year breakdown, I covered the full math of missed calls for electricians in a separate post.

-Jacken Holland is a former electrician and founder of Market Minds Global.
-He sets up missed-call text-back and AI receptionist systems for electrical contractors and other service businesses.
+Jacken Holland is a former electrician and founder of Market Minds Global, based in Port Orange, Florida.
+He sets up missed-call text-back and AI receptionist systems for electrical contractors across Volusia County and beyond.
 Book a free 30-minute demo to see what this looks like for your call volume.

 JH